enricodias/emailValidator/README.md

 ## Local domain list

 To lower the number of API requests the local checks include a list with the most common disposable domains.
 This list is intended to be short in order to not affect performance and avoid the need of constants updates.
+This list allows a will card ```*``` in the end.

 ## Methods